 Foods recommended for spring include:

 Summer relates to the Fire element and the Heart network system and is considered a time for growth and ripening.
-The summer brings forth much energy and movement.
-Fire rules the heart, mind, and spirit.
+The summer brings forth much energy and movement as fire rules the heart, mind, and spirit.

 It is recommended that cool foods such as salads and raw vegetables be consumed.
-Cool yin foods are moistening and counterbalance the heat.
-It is also advisable to eat foods with more pungent flavors.
-Foods that are recommended for summer include:
+Cool Yin foods are moistening and counterbalance the heat.
+It is also advisable to eat foods with more bitter flavors such as:

 - All Fruits